*Fall 2020 schedule. Spring 2021 schedule to be announced in January

 The Club Sports program is intended to provide a team structure within a recreational environment for current USF students.
 This program is designed to provide social opportunities as well as the development of specific athletic skills.

 The University of San Francisco supports club sports ranging from recreational to highly competitive.
 Participants are required to pay dues in order to participate.

 Although we are not in person, all of our Clubs will operate in a virtual platform with a mix of online practices, conditioning workouts and individual skill instruction and development.
 Throughout the semester all of the Clubs will incorporate other engagement opportunities with a heavy focus on building relationships and maintaining their strong communities.

-We encourage all participants to attend Day on the Green and/or the individual online webinars to find out more information about the Clubs.
+We encourage all participants to attend the Rec Sports Recess in January to find out more information about the Clubs.
 For the majority of Clubs, all levels of experience are welcome!
 To contact any of the Club Officers and/or Head Coach please email the Recreational Sports Manager at email@example.com.

-Dues are the cost to participate in Club Sports at USF.
-There will be Fall & Spring fees respectively.
-The Fall fee will act as a “credit” towards the Spring semester fee.
+Dues are the annual cost to participate in a Club Sport at USF.
+Dues will not be prorated for any reason, including a transfer student arriving in the spring.
 The Recreational Sports Department supports an open enrollment policy throughout the academic year.
 Please review instructions on how to access your ActiveNet account to pay participation dues.